 China Dream Trip Mission:

-This trip explores new riches in eastern China not offered on the previous Dream Trips.
-Plus continues our pioneer efforts as the only trip that offers genuine cave experience on Huashan.
+This 2014 trip upholds its pioneer status as the only trip to offer genuine cave and monastery experience on Huashan.
 The trips are designed to keep the door open between Western and Chinese Taoist adepts, and to deepen the ground of our personal practice.
 Our qigong practice will connect us to the uniquely powerful Qi currents flowing in China's sacred mountains.
-If your heart feels drawn to China's mystery, I advise you to trust your soul's guidance, and trust the Tao will supply the time and resources to GO."
+If your heart feels drawn to China's mystery, I advise you to trust your soul's guidance, and trust the Tao will supply the time and resources to GO." - Michael Winn

-NOTE: These Dream Trips have become so famous that two top Taoist scholars, David Palmer (author of highly acclaimed Qigong Fever) and Elijah Siegler, will soon publish a book titled Dream Trippers about the interaction between Western and Chinese Taoists.
-David and Elijah came on a number of Dream Trips and interviewed Chinese Taoists to measure the effect these trips had on them.
-The short answer: Chinese Taoists felt acknowledged and empowered by these trips.
+Forthcoming Book: These Dream Trips have become so famous that two top Taoist scholars, David Palmer (author of highly acclaimed Qigong Fever) and Elijah Siegler, will soon publish a book titled Dream Trippers about relations between Western and Chinese Taoists on these trips.
+David and Elijah came on a number of Dream Trips and interviewed Chinese Taoists to measure their inter-cultural effect.
+The short answer: Chinese Taoists felt recognized and empowered by these trips.

 "Thanks seems extremely insufficient to express my gratitude to you for making this trip to China possible - but, anyway, please accept my sincere gratitude.
 It was the most powerful experience of my life and continues to have a palpable moment-to-moment effect upon me." — Very Happy Camper

 "I can't begin to tell you how much we enjoyed the trip and what a profound effect it had on us and our practice" - Couple with minimal previous qigong experience